Is it possible that social media has created, named, and is broadcasting a new quasi-medical condition?

 With the rapid and insistent rise of the use of social media, scientists are delving into the possible link between frequent or excessive social media use and depression.

-The University of Pittsburgh School of Medicine measured the amount of time per day that 1,788 adults between the ages of 19 and 32 engaged on social media.
+The University of Pittsburgh School of Medicine the amount of time per day that 1,788 adults between the ages of 19 and 32 engaged on social media.

 They found that the more time spent on social media, the higher the likelihood a person would develop sleep problems and depression.